 This HDA program trains volunteer veterans in communication skills and community resources to help peers to bridge the gaps between military service and civilian life.

 HDA started a training and outreach effort to bring the issue of “MST” – the rape, sexual assault, and sexual harassment of military Service Members – to the forefront and to improve the supports available to survivors.

-HDA’s innovative outreach effort connects families through events, workshops, and peer support to help them begin to find a new normal after a catastrophic loss.
+This innovative outreach effort was a response to the pain and loss that people were feeling as military casualties from the war in Iraq hit home.
+Illinois Connections for Families of the Fallen connects families of military casualties through events, workshops, and peer support to help them begin to find a new normal after a catastrophic loss.